1999-2002 Daewoo Lanos

 1999 • 2000 • 2001 • 2002

 In brief: This Crutchfield Research Garage article gives you an overview of your Daewoo's stock stereo system and your aftermarket upgrade options.
-Use our vehicle selector to find the gear that will fit your Lanos.
+We'll tell you all about:

 Overview of the Daewoo Lanos

 The Daewoo Lanos is not a great car.
 Honestly, it isn't even a good car.
 Even when new, which it isn't anymore, it was slow, thrashy, and about as refined as burlap underwear.
 It is, however, a car.
 And if it’s your car, it’s the best car in the world — because it’s yours.

 Sometimes, a car doesn't have to be great, it just has to be.
 Having your own car means no more riding buses, bumming rides, or waiting on some random dude you hailed from an app.
 If you want to go somewhere, you just go.
 And if you decide to wander off somewhere else along the way, you just do.
 It’s an amazing thing.

 That's about as amazing as the Lanos gets, honestly, but the car does have its merits.
 The body, penned by famed design house Italdesign, is subtle, attractive, and aging better than a lot of cars from this era.
 The handling is, by most accounts, not bad.
 And you can buy a Lanos for the price of a half-decent sofa and park it just about anywhere without a second thought.